Skip to Content

 Like already mentioned, if you are suspecting abnormal symptoms or health concerns after your surgery, see your doctor right away.

-If you are unsure what the sign and symptoms are, here are some signs to help you
+If you are unsure what the signs and symptoms are, here are some things to watch out for.

 Fast heart rate and pulse

-Regularly checking your heart rate is surely not a habit, but if you are suspecting internal bleeding, it is vital you listen to your heartbeat in a calm environment.
+Regularly checking your heart rate is surely not a habit, but if you are suspecting internal bleeding, it is vital you pay attention to how you feel in a calm environment.

-Another way to help is checking your pulse by placing your fingers on your wrist.
+Another way to help is checking your pulse by placing your fingers on your wrist or side of your neck.

-If your heart rate or pulse rate is high, it means that something is wrong, and possibly, it could be because you’re losing so much blood internally.
+If your heart rate or pulse rate is very high, especially together with dizziness or feeling faint, it means that something is wrong, and possibly, it could be because you’re losing too much blood internally.
+Your heart then beats faster to keep enough blood, oxygen and nutrients flowing to your brain and other organs.
+NCBI+1

 You are breathing faster than normal

-If you are bleeding internally after caesarian section, you will notice you are breathing faster than normal, also called tachypnoea by doctors.
+If you are bleeding internally after caesarian section, you may notice you are breathing faster than normal (doctors call this “tachypnea”), especially together with chest discomfort, sudden weakness, or feeling like you may collapse.
+NCBI+1

 Abdominal pain

-If you experience sharp abdominal pain, dizziness, fast-breathing, and a fast heart rate, inevitably, something is not okay.
-See your doctor quickly.
+If you experience sharp abdominal pain together with dizziness, fast breathing, and a fast heart rate, something is not okay.
+See your doctor or go to the emergency room quickly.

 Vaginal bleeding

 Vaginal bleeding after c-section is not uncommon.
-In fact, it is expected that women who have c-section will have twice as much blood loss than women who had a vaginal delivery.
+In fact, it is expected that women who have c-section will have about twice as much blood loss as women who had a vaginal delivery.
+Children’s Hospital of Philadelphia+1

-Also, after your surgery, your womb cleans itself on its own, and you will get to see dark, bloody fluid that will continue for days (sometimes lasting for weeks).
-This is called vaginal lochia.
+Also, after your surgery, your womb cleans itself on its own, and you will see dark, bloody fluid that continues for days (sometimes lasting for weeks).
+This is called vaginal lochia and is normal.
+Mayo Clinic

-There are different reasons this may happen, and it could be due to a retained placenta, traumatized cervix, bleeding vessel, damaged or torn stitches, or even a bleeding disorder.
+There are different reasons this may happen, and it could be due to a retained placenta or membranes, a traumatized cervix, a bleeding vessel, damaged or torn stitches, uterine atony (womb not contracting), or a bleeding disorder.
 Inform your doctor right away.
+Medscape+1

 You look white, pale and tired

 Looking pale, feeling dizzy and tired is a sign of excessive blood loss.
-Usually, if you lose so much blood, you will feel weak and tired, and this happens because you don’t get enough oxygen and nutrients needed for metabolism.
+Usually, if you lose so much blood, you will feel weak and tired because your organs do not get enough oxygen and nutrients.

 Decreased urine output

-Another sign to watch out for is how frequent you empty your bladder.
-In cases of internal bleeding after surgery, your body has its own regulatory mechanism that quickly interrupts blood supply to your kidneys.
+Another sign to watch out for is how frequently you empty your bladder.
+In cases of internal bleeding after surgery, your body has its own protective mechanism that moves blood away from the kidneys to vital organs like the brain and heart.

 Ruptured or torn internal stitches with a soaked wound dressing

-If you’ve also lost so much blood, your doctor may request that you get one or more units of blood transfusion to prevent hypovolemic shock or death.
+If you’ve also lost a lot of blood, your doctor may request that you receive one or more units of blood transfusion to prevent hypovolemic shock, organ damage, or death.
+NCBI+1

-Therefore, internal bleeding or any sign of blood loss after surgery is an emergency, and it is not something you can manage on your own.
-See a doctor to help identify the reason its occurring, and then, for urgent intervention.
+Therefore, internal bleeding or any sign of heavy blood loss after surgery is an emergency, and it is not something you can manage on your own at home.
+See a doctor quickly so that the cause can be found and treated as soon as possible.

 I had my third c section 41 days ago I bleed 3 days then no bleeding for week then spotting then stop spotting then bleeding or brownish red discharge little heavy for two three day (around 22 Days after c section) then on and off spotting dark red or brownish now yesterday I noticed redish brown discharge and today bright red discharge.what does it mean?
 I'm mixed feeding my baby breastfed and formulafed .formula two times a day )